fdilke/bewl/notes/for-sussex.md

 A whole talk in itself, but briefly:

-Colin McLarty's book on topoi has led me to see set theory as a legacy platform like MS-DOS.

-It has many limitations and anomalies which topos theory can explain and perhaps alleviate.
+Colin McLarty's book on topoi has led me to see set theory as a legacy platform like MS-DOS (!) with many limitations and anomalies which topos theory can explain and perhaps alleviate.
 Examples:

-- Large cardinals: advanced set theory perishing (IMHO) of its own contradictions, without useful application to mainstream math
+- Large cardinals: a theory peculiar to sets, with unclear application to mainstream math.

+- Ultrafilters: chimerical objects

 - Permutation parity: an unexplained feature of the topos of sets (another motivation for Bewl was to explain parity).